Lufthansa, Ryanair dispute over planes for Austrian carrier Laudamotion

 Lufthansa had wanted to acquire Niki, plus other parts of Air Berlin, but was forced to abandon its Niki plans for anti-trust reasons.

-It was told by the Commission during the takeover review to make planes available to any new owner of Niki.
+It was told by the European Commission during the takeover review to make planes available to any new owner of Niki.
 Ryanair said Lufthansa had failed to deliver 2 of 11 planes and had delayed delivering others.

 Lufthansa rejected the accusations, saying it had fully complied with all Commission obligations.